 When it was built, Bellagio quickly set new standards for luxury in Las Vegas hotels.
 Its signature dancing fountains have become a must-see attraction on the Strip.
 Inside Bellagio, you'll find a conservatory and a fine art gallery.
 Winning acclaim and numerous awards, Bellagio's first-class accommodations are complemented by equally impressive amenities: world-class restaurants, trendy nightclubs and big-name entertainment.
 Guests can choose from regular rooms, suites, and villas (fountain views are popular).
 Standard room features include flat screen HDTVs, plush pillow-top mattresses, plush linens and robes, soaking tubs, and organic carpeting.
 Technology options like an iHome docking station and WiFi are standard, as well as a laptop safe.

 The Cosmopolitan of Las Vegas has a sophisticated, hip style throughout the property, from the restaurants to the entertainment.
 One big bonus that's a unique feature in Las Vegas: many of the rooms have terraces.
-Several types of guest rooms are available, many of them suite-style room with kitchenettes--as well as that wonderful terrace to take in an incredible view of the Strip.
+Several types of guest rooms are available, many of them suite-style rooms with kitchenettes and a wonderful terrace to take in an incredible view of the Strip.
 The beautifully decorated, well-appointed rooms are modern with great design features.
 The City Studio, the hotel's smallest suite, features an oversized sitting area and artistic interior design throughout.
 The Cosmopolitan's location is ideal, situated right in the heart of the Strip, putting guests within walking distance of many well-known attractions.

-Wynn Las Vegas took the idea of sophistication to a new level on the Las Vegas Strip.
+Wynn Las Vegas has taken the idea of sophistication to a new level on the Las Vegas Strip.
 The large rooms and suites feature floor-to-ceiling windows, plentiful seating, pillow-top mattresses and spacious bathrooms.
-The Panoramic Corner View rooms, which begin at the 28th floor, give an impressive view of Las Vegas.
-When you're not in the room, enjoy one of Wynn or Encore's top-notch restaurants.
+The Panoramic Corner View rooms, which begin at the 30th floor, offer an impressive view of Las Vegas.
+When you're not in the room, enjoy one of Wynn or Encore's highly acclaimed restaurants.
 The Wynn was built on the site of the Desert Inn, a property that included a beautiful golf course, and many of the large, mature trees and plants were saved and used, adding to hotel's lovely, lush landscaping.